Observational Constraints of Radial Migration in the Galactic Disc Driven by the Slowing Bar: Discussion

 {\it Coldness of the Galactic disc:} \citet{Frankel2020} found that diffusion in the angular momentum of the Galactic disc stars is much greater than the scattering of radial actions.
 Recently, \citet{Hamilton2024} showed that it is difficult to transport stars with such coldness with transient spiral arms unless the lifetime and pitch angle for the spiral arms are fine-tuned \citep[but also see the counterevidence in][]{sellwood_Binney2025}.
 However, in the bar-driven radial migration scenario, the angular momentum of the corotating stars increases with the slowing of the bar, but the radial actions are invariant (see \citealt{Sellwood_Binney2002, Chiba2021} for theoretical explanations).
 Computationally, \citet{Khoperskov2020} showed that the orbits of stars transported with the corotation resonance can remain circular.
-So, the bar-driven radial migration scenario could alleviate the problem of the coldness of the migration, but more experiments or quantitative analysis are required to demonstrate this.
+So, the bar-driven radial migration scenario can alleviate the problem of the coldness of the migration, but more experiments or quantitative analysis are required to demonstrate which fraction of the slowing bar-driven migration is needed to explain the observation.